tichaelmurvey/greater-canberra/src/pages/blog/Affordability Inquiry post.md

 But what's really causing ACT rents to keep rising, and what solutions should this inquiry consider?
 Greater Canberra's submission to the inquiry (available online here) makes the case for planning reforms as an essential part of response to rising rents.

-## Why reducing vacant homes is good, but won't solve our housing crisis
+### Reducing vacant homes is good, but won't solve our housing crisis

 To start with, it's worth remembering just how high Canberra's rents are.
 While our population and economy have boomed, our home building hasn't kept pace, meaning rents over the past 5 years have grown by 16%.
 This is much faster than Melbourne or Sydney, where rents have barely increased since 2017.
 This burden falls particularly hard on low income renters, who on average tend to pay more of their household income in housing costs than other Canberrans.